 In a school where more than six languages are spoken on a single sports team and students excel in an International Baccalaureate magnet program, Campbell students do not always need to flip through a textbook to learn about other cultures.
 They can simply turn to their classmates.

 Each year, Campbell students come together to learn from each other during the school’s annual International Festival.

-Representing their own culture and cultures around the world, Campbell students recently paraded around the school’s new Ed-SPLOST-funded gym wearing sarees, kimonos, and African American attire from different decades.
+Representing their own culture and cultures around the world, Campbell students recently paraded around the school’s new Ed-SPLOST-funded gym wearing different cultural attire from across the decades.
 The students carried the flags of countries near and far.
 Some students dressed in festive Mardi Gras outfits and tossed beads into the stands.

 Unlike in past years when the International Festival was broken in two parts, the school’s new gym allowed for all Campbell students to come together for the school’s 26th International Festival.

 “We learned about all the different cultures that we have around our school,” explained Campbell senior Brisa.